When you’re struggling every month to reduce credit card debt, it’s easy to grab at any solution that promises to ease the pain.

 - Its activities should not serve the private interests or benefit people such as board members, officers, directors or employees.

 - Its lobbying — advocating the adoption or rejection of political legislation — must be tempered.
-And the organization can’t participate in political campaigns on behalf of candidates running for office.
+And the organization can’t participate in political campaigns.

 - It can’t earn excess unrelated business income (UBI), which comes from trade or business that is not substantially related to the organization’s exempt purpose.